gbrammer/eazy-photoz/README.md

 Please include a citation to "Brammer, van Dokkum & Coppi, 2008, ApJ, 686, 1503" in the bibliography of any published work that makes use of EAZY.

+For a summary of recent changes see also [Updates.md](https://github.com/gbrammer/eazy-photoz/blob/master/Updates.md).

 #### Installation and download

 In the terminal: